Nutritional Therapy

 • The concepts underpinning CAM, integrative and orthodox medicine and dietetics

-• Understanding of the key principles and practices of nutritional therapeutics and how they may help combat pathology and disease in the different body systems.
+• Understanding the key principles and practices of nutritional therapeutics and how they may help combat pathology and disease in the different body systems.

 • Learning about the main categories of phytochemicals including their occurrence, physiological actions and potential toxicity